L13/vscode-diff/README.md

 ### Favorites

-* `Click` - Open a favorite diff.
-If `l13Diff.openFavoriteAndCompare` is true the comparison starts immediately.
+* `Click` - Start the favorite diff immediately in the current active panel.
+If `l13Diff.openInNewDiffPanel` is true the comparison opens in a new diff panel.

 #### Favorites Context Icons